d5render/D5_Asset_Pack/README.md

 3. Close D5 Render
 4. Run the **D5_Asset_Pack_xxxxxxxx.exe** in the unzipped folder
-5. Make sure there is enough space with the installation folder *Note: The program will find the installation folder automatically*
+5. Make sure there is enough space with the installation folder
+<br>*Note: The program will find the installation folder automatically*
 6. Check all assets in D5 Render without downloading